matplotlib/matplotlib/doc/devel/contributing.rst

 It also helps us if you spread the word: reference the project from your blog and articles or link to it from your website!
-If Matplotlib contributes to a project that leads to a scientific publication, please follow these guidelines for citation :doc:`/citing`.
+If Matplotlib contributes to a project that leads to a scientific publication, please follow the :doc:`/citing` guidelines.

 .. _coding_guidelines: